Trump knocks ex-lawyer: 'I would strongly suggest that you don't retain services of Michael Cohen'

+While he has praised Michael Cohen profusely in the past, Trump now says the lawyer who worked for him from 2007 until this year – a reputed "fixer" involved in many of the president's business dealings – is now making up stories to protect himself.

 “If anyone is looking for a good lawyer, I would strongly suggest that you don’t retain the services of Michael Cohen!”
-Trump said during a tweet storm in which he accused Cohen of making up stories.
+Trump said during a morning tweet storm.

 Meanwhile, the attorney for Cohen said the president’s former lawyer is ready to provide testimony linking Trump to another case: Russian efforts to influence the 2016 election via hacked Democratic emails.